awslabs/aws-well-architected-labs/Security/300 - IAM Tag Based Access Control for EC2/Lab Guide.md

 ### 3.4 Manage Instances
 1. Continuing from 3.3 in the EC2 Management Console instances view, click the check box next to the instance named *Test*.
 Click *Actions* button then expand out *Instance State* then *Terminate*.
 Check the instance is the one you wish to terminate by it's name and click *Yes, Terminate*.
 The instance should now terminate.
 ![ec2-instance-terminate](Images/ec2-instance-terminate.png)
 10. Congratulations!
-You have now learnt about IAM permission boundaries and have one working!
+You have now learnt about IAM tag based permissions for EC2!

 ***